 Row 5: ch 2, turn (counts as first hdc), hdc in each st across.
 (192 [228, 300])

 Row 6: ch 2 (counts as first hdc), turn, hdc in 3rd loop of next hdc from prev row, and in each remaining 3rd loop.
 Final hdc of row is worked in the top of the ch-2 from prev row.
 (192 [228, 300])

 Repeat rows 3-6 until your blanket is as long (or wide) as you like.
 Direction doesn’t matter.
 It’s all personal preference. 😉 When you’re done, move on to the edging.

-After finishing your final row 6 repeat, ch 1, turn, and sl st over into 2nd stitch of row, [sc, ch 2, sc] in 2nd stitch, *skip 2 stitches, [sc, ch 2, sc] in next Repeat this pattern around the outside edge of the blanket.
+After finishing your final row 6 repeat, ch 1, turn, and sl st over into 2nd stitch of row, [sc, ch 2, sc] in 2nd stitch, *skip 2 stitches, [sc, ch 2, sc] in next; repeat from * around the outside edge of the blanket.
 When working along the raw edge, you’ll need to eyeball/approximate the spaces.
 When you get to corners you should have 1 stitch left, sl st into it and start your next [sc, ch 2, sc] group in the first stitch along the edge.

 Cut yarn, and weave in ends.